You can use features like hiding rows and columns or using overlays to make viewing your spreadsheet data even easier.

-Freezing Columns or Rows
+Freeze Columns or Rows

-Freeze locks one or more columns or rows in place while the rest of the Spreadsheet is free to scroll.
-This feature is especially useful when working with large spreadsheets so you can scroll horizontally or vertically to compare data in different columns or rows.
+Freeze locks one or more columns or rows in place while the rest of the spreadsheet is free to scroll.
+This feature is especially useful when working with large spreadsheets, so you can scroll horizontally or vertically to compare data in different columns or rows.

 To freeze a row or column: